telefonicaid/fiware-glancesync/README.rst

 Security consideration
 ----------------------

-Glancesyncs does not require root access.
-But at this version it requires read-only access to image directory ``/var/lib/glance/images`` (or a copy of all these files in other path and then set the option *images_path*)
+Glancesyncs does not require *root* privileges.
+But at this version it requires read-only access to image directory ``/var/lib/glance/images`` (or making available a copy of all these files, or at least the subset that may be synchronised, in other path and then set the option *images_path*)

 It is strongly recommended: